| Falling

 in the way it spreads its seed on the ground would have to

+be a boy!
 Additionally, the seeds have wings and appear to exhibit

 an almost conscious effort to distribute themselves evenly